pat/thinking-sphinx/v4/advanced_config.md

 # ... repeat for other environments
 {% endhighlight %}

-Don't forget to rebuild your Sphinx indexes so the daemon is aware of the change.
+Don't forget to reconfigure and restart your Sphinx daemon so it is aware of the change.

 {% highlight sh %}
 rake ts:stop ts:configure ts:start